 Stand out from the crowd with complementary Skills of a UX Designer such as:

-Designers interested in our User Experience Design course will get exposed to the theory and practice of understanding users and will develop the ability to create designs that create real-world impact.
+Designers interested in our User Experience Design courses will get exposed to the theory and practice of understanding users and will develop the ability to create designs that create real-world impact.